tannergarcia/CEN3031-Project/Sprint4.md

 - TODO Update
 - Implemented proxy for frontend requests

-- The gallery now displays all of a users images in tiles
+- Album now updates when it is switched to be in view

+- Encode and decode both save images to the album

+- Photos in album can be interacted with (downloaded, decoded, deleted)

 - Tested login and registration interfaces for errors